jthingelstad/thingles.github.io/_posts/2018/2018-02-25-book-why-buddhism-is-true.md

 Page 219

-> These two senses of liberation are reflected in the Buddhist idea that there are two kinds of nirvana.† As soon as you are liberated in the here and now, you enter a nirvana you can enjoy for the rest of your life.
-Then, after death—which will be your final death, now that you’re liberated from the cycle of rebirth—a second kind of nirvana will apply.
+> These two senses of liberation are reflected in the Buddhist idea that there are two kinds of nirvana.
+As soon as you are liberated in the here and now, you enter a nirvana you can enjoy for the rest of your life.
+Then, after death — which will be your final death, now that you’re liberated from the cycle of rebirth — a second kind of nirvana will apply.

 ### 15. Is Enlightenment Enlightening?